Hmm … it looks like your browser is out of date.

 Your care manager will stay with you throughout the medical journey.
 He or she will:

-Your pregnancy is a journey you'll want to make with the help of friends, family and a pregnancy doctor, or OB-GYN.
-With our plan, you also will be rewarded with gift cards for seeing your pregnancy doctor before and after having your baby.
+Your pregnancy is a walk you’ll want to make with the help of your friends, family and a pregnancy doctor, called an Ob-Gyn.
+With our plan, you also can receive gift cards for seeing your pregnancy doctor before and after having your baby.

 At these visits, the clinic will:

 Kids with positive role models make more healthy choices.
-That's why we provide free memberships to the Boys & Girls Clubs in your area.
+That's why we provide free memberships to participating Boys & Girls Clubs in your area.